JeroenSormani/WooCommerce-Advanced-Free-Shipping/readme.txt

 **Look at the screenshots!**

 > **Applying shipping cost**<br /><br />
-> Have you givin this plugin a shot and like how you can set things up?<br />
+> Have you given this plugin a shot and like how you can set things up?<br />
 > Another plugin is available that allows you to setup shipping cost with the same conditional logic options as this plugin!<br /><br />
 > **Features:**<br />
 > - Add shipping cost to the shipping rates<br />